01 of 09

 When you’re decorating with strong contemporary colors like black and gray, a bright accent keeps the look from dreariness or cold sterility.
-Here, yellow plays the part beautifully, sparking up the room with colorful touches on the bed and the bedside tables.
-This room does a great job of mixing contemporary style with romantic accents: the sunburst mirror, antique bedside tables, draped wall and loads of throw pillows add romance, while the color scheme, strong bed, abstract geometric wall art... and black lampshades keep the look modern.Continue to 4 of 9 below.
+Here, yellow plays the part beautifully, sparking up the room with colorful touches on the bed and the nightstands.
+This room does a great job of mixing contemporary style with romantic accents.
+The sunburst mirror, antique bedside tables, draped wall, and throw pillows add romance, while the color scheme, strong bed, abstract geometric wall art, and black lampshades keep the look modern.Continue to 4 of 9 below.

 04 of 09